-Leftover Turkey Pasta with Mushrooms is a tasty way to use that leftover Thanksgiving turkey!
+Savory Leftover Turkey Pasta with Mushrooms is a delicious and easy way to use that leftover Thanksgiving turkey!
 Read on for details or click here to jump down to the recipe.
-Following our recipe you will find links to over 30 more great recipes for holiday leftovers from the #SundaySupper crew.
+Disclosure: The wine for the featured wine pairing was provided as a complimentary sample.

 Wine Pairing for Leftover Turkey Pasta